Skip to content

 The second factor would be where the nickel was minted, that is, where it was manufactured.
 On the 1937 five-cent coins there are three possible mints (factories):

-- Philadelphia: No mint mark, with a mintage of 119,001,420 coins.
+• Philadelphia: No mint mark, with a mintage of 119,001,420 coins.

-- Denver: With mintmark D, with a mintage of 24,814,000 coins.
+• Denver: With mintmark D, with a mintage of 24,814,000 coins.

-- San Francisco: With mintmark S, with a mintage of 14,930,000 coins.
+• San Francisco: With mintmark S, with a mintage of 14,930,000 coins.

 Where can we find the mintmark?

 Quite easy: on the reverse of the coin, under the buffalo, we find the word “FIVE CENTS“; below, there may or may not be a letter indicating the mint.
-If there is no letter, this is Philadelphia, otherwise, it may be a D or an S as we have seen previously.
+If there is no letter, this is Philadelphia, otherwise, it may be a or an as we have seen previously.

 What makes the 1937 buffalo nickel rare?